m-kupiec/compendium-react/README.md

       > In development, you will see two fetches in the Network tab.
 There is nothing wrong with that.
 With the approach above, the first Effect will immediately get cleaned up so its copy of the `ignore` variable will be set to `true`.
 So even though there is an extra request, it won’t affect the state thanks to the `if (!ignore)` check.
 In production, there will only be one request.
       >
       > [React](https://react.dev/learn/synchronizing-with-effects)
+    - "Effects from each render are isolated from each other.
+If you’re curious how this works, you can read about closures." ([React](https://react.dev/learn/synchronizing-with-effects))

 Use cases:
 - "Keep in mind that Effects are typically used to “step out” of your React code and synchronize with some *external* system.
 This includes browser APIs, third-party widgets, network, and so on.
 If your Effect only adjusts some state based on other state, you might not need an Effect." ([React](https://react.dev/learn/synchronizing-with-effects))